mozilla-ai/structured-qa/docs/getting-started.md

-Get started with Structured-Q-A using one of the options below:
+Get started with Structured-QA using one of the options below:

 ---